vid/SenseBase/README.md

 Everything else (aside from direct field data) is saved as an annotation.

-Global configuration and services used by libraries is via the GLOBAL.config object.
+Global configuration and services used by libraries are via the GLOBAL.config and svc objects.
 Tests can use this to provide mocks.

 ## Services